-- GREENWICH DANCE STUDIO is proud to celebrate its 15th anniversary season in Greenwich, CT with over 450 students and a professional and dedicated teaching staff.
+- GREENWICH DANCE STUDIO is proud to be in its 16th season in Greenwich, CT with over 450 students and a professional and dedicated teaching staff.
 Voted Fairfield and Westchester county’s best dance studio in 2012 by Serendipity Magazine, we are known for creating strong dancers who thrive in many genres and shine on stage.
 Greenwich Dance Studio continues to attract young dancers because of its personalized approach and commitment to creating versatile dancers.

 Kate Truesdell is the Founder and Director of Greenwich Dance Studio, and 2011 recipient of the 40 Under 40 award for Leaders in Business from Fairfield County Business Journal.
 As a native of Riverside, CT Kate began teaching dance in the Greenwich area in 1995 and received her BFA in Dance from Emerson College.
 In 2004, Kate formed Greenwich Dance Studio and quickly established a strong following of local dancers.
-Now in its fifteenth year with over 400 students, Greenwich Dance Studio is a recognized leader in dance for children up to 18 years of age.
+Now in its sixteenth year with over 400 students, Greenwich Dance Studio is a recognized leader in dance for children up to 18 years of age.

 Zoje Azeke is a professional dancer currently signed to MSA New York.
 Under their representation he has had the privilege of working with clients including: Madonna, Beyonce, Nicki Minaj, Carrie Underwood, Joss Stone, Tommy Hilfiger, COACH, Monocler Grenoble, Nike, Puma, Lance Armstrong, Elle Magazine, America's Best Dance Crew, and ABC's The View; under the direction of choreographers including: Jermaine Browne, Luam Keflezgy, Luis Salgado, Noemie Lafrance and Sheryl Murakami.
 He is also the founder/artistic director of The Z.Lines Dance Initiative.
 Ehizoje loves to teach and is happy to be working with students all over New York and Connecticut.